 - 1. The investment gain or loss for the current year is calculated; this equals the actual investment earnings during the year minus the expected earnings.
 Expected earnings are calculated using a weighted average of the pre- and post-retirement interest rate assumptions multiplied by the mean market value of assets during the year. - 2.
 The current net excess earnings are computed by adding the investment gain or loss for the current year to the remaining excess earnings for the prior valuation.
 One-fifth of the excess earnings are recognized in the actuarial value as of the current valuation and four-fifths are deferred to future years. - 3.
-The net assets are then adjusted to account for the Normal Cost Reserve held for the plan changes made during 2001. - 4.
-The present value of the prior year's City contributions is added to the net assets to account for the one-year lag between required contributions and when the contributions are actually received. - 5.
+The present value of the prior year's City contributions is added to the net assets to account for the one-year lag between required contributions and when the contributions are actually received.
 The actuarial value of assets will not be greater than 120% nor less than 80% of the market value of assets as of the valuation date.